agentcentabob/webapp25/README.md

 ## table of contents
 - [disclaimer](documentation/DISCLAIMER.md): resources used (including ai)
+- [user instructions](#user-instructions): notes for use of web app
 - [design brief: urban planning notebook](#design-brief-urban-planning-notebook): fonts, colours, themes, designs, dataflow
 - [workbook](#workbook): algorithm, test cases, queries, development log, lighthouse reports, task list

 ## user instructions
+*for best use of web app and assessment marking*

+to my knowledge, the app should function completely self-intuitively. you should always be able to navigate around the site via the side menu. there are some features that are not available yet noted with greyed out boxes or disabled buttons, and a list of others i want to include if i continue the project at the end of the task list of this readme.md. otherwise, it should all work.

 ## design brief: urban planning notebook
 this project aims to create an urban planning notebook web application that allows users to record observations with detail and precision. the app will allow users to easily access and visualise their notes and data. its an evolution of traditional notetaking apps that's useful for travellers, hobbyists and researchers alike.